Axelerant’s Approach To Enabling Success

 We expect this from our team members and provide means for it, to keep them evolving as they progress.

-A week before the end of the trial hire period, we conduct a 360° review to assess whether the new hire is a good fit for the organization.
+Periodically, we conduct a 360° review to assess whether people remain a good fit for the organization.
 This ensures that the people who join our team are proven to work well with our team and work conditions.

 Intensive Peer Reviews